Facilities and systems

 Preventing observation by unauthorised people

 The inside of facilities without sufficient perimeter security are often exposed to observation through windows.
-Ensuring systems and information are not visible through windows will assist in reducing this security risk.
+Ensuring systems are not visible through windows will assist in reducing this security risk.
 This can be achieved by using blinds or curtains on windows.

 Security Control: 0164; Revision: 2; Updated: Sep-18; Applicability: O, P, S, TS